 5. How can I become a LIFE member?

 The MSS bylaws say: "Upon retirement from professional duties and the fulfillment of such other criteria as the Board of Directors shall designate, a regular member shall be eligible for life membership."

 Life members shall have all the privileges of regular members, but shall not be required to pay dues.
 To request life membership, please send a short letter in care of the executive director, addressing it to the current president and board of directors.
 The letter should reference your years of membership, participation in annual meetings, committee and board service, and retirement date.
 Your request will be acted upon at the next board meeting.

-13. Oops!
-I paid membership dues, although I had already paid them for this year.
+9. Oops!
+I paid membership dues, even though I'm already paid up.
 Can I get a refund?

 Did you know?....
 MSS members number about 1300.
 They reside in 44 states and several countries outside the U.S.

 home address, and sharing MSS publications.